 The District Grazing Committees oversee scattered/dryland farmlands across the Navajo Nation.
 The District Grazing Committee and Major Irrigation Farm Board have the authority to enforce and carry out the management duties and responsibilities for small, irrigated projects and scattered farm acreage within their districts.
-Whereas the applications for irrigated farmlands for the Tuba City/Moenkopi Irrigation Project (i.e., Vanzee, Moenave) are submitted through the Western Agency's Major Irrigation Farm Board (NNDNR/BIA 2020).
+Whereas the applications for irrigated farmlands for the Tuba City/Moenkopi Irrigation Project (i.e., historic Vanzee and Moenave farmlands) are submitted through the Western Agency's Major Irrigation Farm Board (NNDNR/BIA 2021).

-In the FBFA area of Western Navajo Agency, 201 ALUPs have been issued, encumbering 1,190 acres of Tribal Trust land (NNDNR/BIA 2020).
+In the FBFA area of Western Navajo Agency, 201 ALUPs have been issued, encumbering 1,190 acres of Tribal Trust land (NNDNR/BIA 2021).

-Under the Proposed Action, a main goal is to maximize development, productivity, and economical use of local farmland and irrigation water systems while ensuring their protection, conservation, and sustainability.
+Under the Proposed Action, the main goal is to maximize development, productivity, and economical use of local farmland and irrigation water systems while ensuring their protection, conservation, and sustainability.
 Agriculture Land Use Permits would continue to be maintained and permitted in the FBFA.
 Less than 0.01 percent of the FBFA is currently encumbered under active ALUPs.
 With the addition of future planned actions such as the Cameron Chapter Cameron Farm Enterprise, approximately 3 percent of the FBFA would be actively farmed.
 The Agricultural Land Management Areas identified under the Proposed Action include open space for agriculture and livestock grazing and comprise approximately 57 percent of the FBFA.
 Conservation Areas and Development Focus Areas would also allow for ALUPs or other agriculture.

 Under the Proposed Action, agricultural areas of concern would be identified for restoration to preserve productive areas.
 Restoration or conservation projects would be monitored and maintained.
 Best management practices would also be initiated to identify and prevent the expansion of existing infestations of target weed species and quickly prevent the spread of new high-priority weed species in the FBFA.
 In the future, an Agricultural Resource Management Plan, Cropland Management Plan, and individual conservation plans would be developed to address site-specific BMPs and other actions to ensure resource protection and sustainability.
+The Proposed Action does not approve any restoration/conservation projects or management plans.
+Those will be subject to separate NEPA analyses.